felixj0rdan/ccbh_admin_portal/README.md

 # ccbh_admin_portal
-Please create a folder named "documents"
+Please create a folder named "documents" in the root directory